suhasmaddali/suhasmaddali/README.md

 #### DS5110 Introduction to Data Management and Processing

+In this machine learning course, the basics of machine learning and data science such as reading data and understanding the useful features are presented.
+Mainly, SQL was taught as it is important to read the data and process it before giving to the machine learning models for prediction.
+Below are the list of assignments that I've done in the course along with their description.

 ## My References
 During my work and my LinkedIn contributions, I came across a wonderful set of people who gave me an opportunity to exhibit my talents and skills and made my learning experience really easy.
 Furthermore, they were also influential in giving me the right guidance and direction which really shaped my interest in machine learning and data science.
 Below are some wonderful people who were influential and learned about my work in the field of data science and artificial intelligence.